-An AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled may have the functionality to enable NSEP priority access.
-When triggered via an external interface, and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall enable NSEP priority access using the following procedure:
+[#5620] When instructed to do so by a higher layer function [#5862] triggered via an external interface and upon receipt of an MLME-NSEPPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall change the NSEP priority access for a selected non-AP MLD [#5864] to the enabled state [#5856] using the following procedure:

 NOTE 1—The definition of the external interface is out of the scope of this standard.

-[#4443] (#1119)(#1488)(#1472)The initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to an associated non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
-The destination of the NSEP Priority Access Enable Request frame is the indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.
+[#4443] (#1119)(#1488)(#1472) An AP affiliated with the initiating AP MLD shall transmit an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))) to a non-AP STA affiliated with an associated non-AP MLD or to an associated non-AP EHT STA, with dot11EHTNSEPPriorityAccessActivated set to true and with NSEP priority access in the “torn-down” state [#5864].
+The destination of the NSEP Priority Access Enable Request frame is the non-AP EHT STA indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSENABLE.request primitive or the MAC address of the non-AP STA that is operating on the same link on which the NSEP Priority Access Enable Request frame is transmitted and is affiliated with the non-AP MLD whose MAC address value is [#4444] indicated by the value of the PeerSTAAddress parameter in the MLME- NSEPPRIACCESSENABLE.request primitive.
+In order to support NSEP priority communications destined for a non-authorized device, the AP MLD may initiate the process with a non-AP MLD or non-AP EHT STA as instructed by the higher layer. [#5865]

-(#1119)(#1488)If initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful enabling of NSEP priority access .
-The initiating AP MLD shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).
+[#4445] (#1119)(#1488)If one of the APs affiliated with the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value of SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with a value of SUCCESS in the Status Code field indicating successful transition of NSEP priority access to the enabled state [#5856].
+The initiating AP MLD shall change NSEP priority access to the enabled state [#5856] so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).

-(#1119)(#1488)(#1708)If the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to enable NSEP priority access.
+[#4446] (#1119)(#1488)(#1708)If one of the APs affiliated with the initiating AP MLD receives an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))) with a matching dialog token and a value not equal to SUCCESS in the Status Code field, then the initiating AP MLD shall issue an MLME-NSEPPRIACCESSENABLE.confirm primitive with the status code from the response frame indicating the failure to change NSEP priority access to the enabled state [#5856].
 The initiating AP MLD shall not apply the NSEP priority access procedure.
 The external interface that triggers the NSEP priority access is responsible for managing reattempts after receiving responses with a value other than SUCCESS.

-An AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled may have the functionality to teardown NSEP priority access.
-When triggered via an external interface, and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, an AP MLD that supports this functionality shall disable NSEP priority access using the following procedure.
+[#5622]When triggered via an external interface, and upon receipt of an MLME-NSEPPRIACCESSTEARDOWN.request primitive, an AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true shall change the NSEP priority access state to tear-down using the following procedure [#5856].

-NOTE 2—The definition of the external interface is out of scope of this standards.
+[#5866]